JustAnyones/Plugin-creator-website/docs/docs/draft-types/animation.md

 The group to draw will depend on the rotation of the underlying building.

 Ie if 8 frames were defined then frames 0,1 will be used for the first rotation and so on.

+### color
+::: type: Color

+A color that can be used to tint the animation.

 ### colors
 ::: type: Color[]